Meaghamann: Plot

 Unable to bear the pain, Karthik reveals Arul's identity.
 Guru informs Chitti about Arul's true identity.
 When they attempt to kill him, Arul guns down Chitti and starts eliminating all the gang members, including Guru.
-Soon, Arul finds Karthik, but within moments, Karthik dies.
-Jothi is now aware of the death of Chitti and his entire crew and uses his influence to the cops to bring Arul into his custody.
+Soon, Arul finds Karthik, but the latter dies within moments.
+Jothi is now aware of the death of Chitti and his entire crew and uses his influence on the police to bring Arul into his custody.
 The police force and Jothi's men join hands and hunt for Arul.
-Arul, all alone on this mission, still continues his own plan to expose Jothi and gets himself captured on purpose.
-Now that he has nothing to lose, he plans to play a final game of chance to meet Jothi face to face, earn his trust, and join as henchman again.
+Arul, all alone on this mission, continues his own plan to expose Jothi and gets himself captured on purpose.
+Now that he has nothing to lose, he plans to play a final game of chance to meet Jothi face-to-face, earn his trust, and join as a henchman again.
 Arul is the only survivor of the shootout at Chitti's place, and so only his account to Jothi will earn his trust.

-Arul is brought to Jothi and is also able to cleverly convince him, but only up to an extent.
+Arul is brought to Jothi and cleverly convinces him, but only to an extent.
 He tells Jothi that his former partner-turned-archenemy Rane is responsible for the drug theft and shootout at Chitti's place.
-Jothi had been thinking Rane was dead, but Rane is actually alive and is plotting his vengeance.
-Jothi is still sceptical, so Arul is given 2 days to prove that Rane is alive and has done all these things.
+Jothi had thought Rane was dead, but Rane is actually alive and is plotting his vengeance.
+Jothi is still sceptical, so Arul is given two days to prove that Rane is alive and has done everything.
 Arul succeeds by getting help from a prostitute whom he helped earlier.
 Arul places all the stolen drugs at Rane's house and leads Jothi's men there, and they find the lost drugs.
 Jothi asks his men to kill Rane and his gang.
 Arul cleverly does certain manipulations, kills Rane and his men, and places his own guns in Rane's hands.
 This leads Jothi and his men to believe that Rane's gun and the one used in the shootout at Chitti's place are the same.

-The gun is also sent for ballistic testing to check on Arul's story, and they all believe Arul's story is true.
+The gun is also sent for ballistic testing to verify Arul's story, which they all believe is true.
 Jothi asks Arul to join his gang and meet him at a secluded place.
 When Arul waits for the opportunity to gun down Jothi, he gets beaten up by his men.
-It is then revealed that his neighbour Usha, who was in love with Arul, had been secretly recording videos of him for her to admire, but her phone falls into the hands of Jothi's men.
-They find whom Arul has been meeting and dealing with so far and come to know he is also an undercover cop.
+It is then revealed that Arul's neighbor Usha, who was in love with him, had been secretly recording videos of him for her to admire, but her phone falls into the hands of Jothi's men.
+They find out who Arul has been meeting and dealing with so far, and learn he is also an undercover cop.
 As a result, Bharathi and Benjamin are assassinated by Jothi's men.